 The best meetings that you’ll attend are where people share their experiences, strength and hope.
 Sometimes this comes in the form of a meeting where one person with a significant amount of sobriety shares their story of addiction and recovery.

 In most meetings, people simply share about what their alcoholism used to be like.
 They may also share how they got through it and what it’s like now.
 The goal of each person sharing is to give new members a message of hope.
 Additionally, speakers let them know that they no longer have to live the way they’re living anymore if they’re ready to get sober.

 One of the reasons most people don’t give AA meetings a try is because they believe that it’s primarily a religious program.
 While AA may have had some religious beginnings in the 1930s when it was founded, it’s not a religious program.

-AA is a spirituality based program.
-Because of this, the program suggests that you find a Higher Power, however you understand it.
+AA is a spirituality-based recovery program.
+Because of this, the program suggests that you find a Higher Power however you understand it.
 Through the step work process, you develop a Higher Power that doesn’t have to be God as anyone else understands the concept to be.
 For those who find that they are atheists or agnostics, there are specific AA groups for people who can’t or don’t believe in a power greater than themselves.

 What Is An AA Meeting Like In Terms of Therapy?

 One major method pioneered at AA meetings is therapy.
 Addiction therapy is a follow-up to detox, which heals the body.
 Psychotherapy instead focuses on healing the mind, tackling the roots of addictive behaviors.
 Therapy also handles co-occurring mental disorders through dual diagnosis treatment.
 What is an AA meeting like in terms of therapy?
 The two types of therapy can be split into the holistic approach and evidence-based modalities.

 At San Antonio Recovery Center, therapies used to treat alcohol addiction include: